 If the dashboard warning light is ignored or the DPF is not regenerated by taking the car on a motorway for a good run out, it can become more blocked and the engine will eventually go into ‘safe’ or ‘limp’ mode.
 At this point, you will most likely see a new dash warning saying that the car should be taken to a garage resulting in a repair which could be expensive.

 And don’t think you can have the DPF filter removed to save cash, either.
-While it is technically possible, and the car would continue to run as normal, a missing DPF filter will result in an automatic MOT failure, and could invalidate the car’s warranty, leading to more expensive repair bills.
+While it is technically possible, and the car would continue to run as normal, a missing DPF filter will result in an automatic MOT failure and could invalidate the car’s warranty, leading to more expensive repair bills.

 What are the legal consequences of removing a DPF filter?

-DPF filter issues can be an annoying problem for diesel car drivers, so it’s easy to see why someone would want to remove the filter completely to stop it causing issues.
-However, as DPFs remove so many harmful particles from engine emissions, you could face significant penalties for cutting the DPF out of your car’s exhaust system.
+DPF filter issues can be an annoying problem for diesel car drivers, so it’s easy to see why someone would want to remove the filter completely to stop it from causing issues.

 So, while you might think removing your car’s DPF will save money on potential repair bills, the consequences will almost certainly cost you more in the long term.

-Categorically, yes.
 If you’ve had your DPF removed your car will fail its MOT.
 DPF checks have been part of the annual MOT since 2014.

 What is the cost of a new DPF?